jessicawestworth/mizerShiny/README.md

 ## Running mizerShiny

-You can install the development version of mizerShiny and then run the default North Sea mizer model like so
+You can install mizerShiny and then run the default North Sea mizer model like so

 ``` r
 remotes::install_github("CefasRepRes/mizerShiny")